schuettc/hosted-whisper-streaming/README.md

 yarn deploy
 ```

 After deploying the CDK, you can test the functionality by running the included client.
-This client will capture audio from your microphone and stream it to the server using gRPC.
+This client will capture audio from your microphone using [SoX](https://sourceforge.net/projects/sox/) and stream it to the server using gRPC.
 Output from the CDK will be used to configure the client in the `/client/.env` file.
 To run the client:

 ```bash
 cd client
 yarn build
 yarn start
 ```

+Be sure to install [SoX](https://sourceforge.net/projects/sox/)

 ![ClientStreaming](/images/CLIExample.gif)